 - Day trip to Viñales: We will drive to Viñales to visit several homes of the tobacco farmers, experience life on the farm and understand their typical day.
 We will meet the typical Cuban farmers and see how the workers tend the field.
 There will be portrait opportunities with the land owners and workers.

 Day 5 (Feb 18) Wednesday – Exploring Havana (Sunrise: 0701/Sunset: 1955)

 - Morning: After a busy day in Viñales, we will take it easy in the morning.
-Can be an editing/review session or a street photography session
+We can work on image critique, editing, and techniques during this time.

 - 11:00am Boxing: We will go to a private boxing gym to get environmental portraits of boxers while training.
-In addition to seeing them train, we will have the opportunity photograph them for portraits and action shots.
+In addition, we will have the opportunity to capture portraits.

-- Afternoon Session: We will do a model shoot around Habana.
-We will visit an old home that has we can use to for portraits.
-You will have time in with the model in various locations of house.
+- Afternoon Session: We will do a model shoot around Habana, as well as visit an old home that has we can use to for portraits.

 Day 6 (Feb 19)

 - Morning Session: In the morning, we will join some local fisherman on the pier.
 These fishermen use huge nets to gather the morning catch.
 We will be able to capture images of them working, as well as portraits during this time.